Odawara District

 “Looks like you got here in one piece.”
 He walked through to his room.
 “Come in to my office.
 I’ll show you the trash.”

 Gordon sorted through the papers piled on his desk.
-It was a solid oak office desk, rather worn and pitted, but sturdy.
-A Coca-Cola bottle-cap opener was fastened to one corner.
+It was a solid oak office desk, worn and pitted but sturdy.
+A Coca-Cola bottle opener was fastened to one corner.

 “Nice desk.”

-“Beat the junk man to it,” said Gordon, proudly.
+“Beat the junk man to it,” Gordon said proudly.
 He handed Thackeray a weekly report.
-“Got that chest of drawers the same way.”
+“Got the chest of drawers the same way.”

 “Any bikes?”